rebus-ink/ink-API/activityDoc.md

 }
 ```

-object can contain the entire tag object, as returned as a reply to the GET document route.
+object can contain the entire tag object.
 But only the id and the type are required.

 target contains the id of the publication, as well as a property 'type' with value 'Publication' that indicates that the Tag is assigned to a Publication.

 Possible errors:

+* 400 'cannot add without an object' - missing body.object
+* 400 'cannot add without a target' - missing body.target
+* 400 'cannot add without a target type' - missing body.target.type
+* 400 'cannot add without an object type' - missing body.object.type
 * 404 'no publiation found with id {id}'
 * 404 'no tag found with id {id}'
 * 400 'publication {publicationId} already associated with tag {tagId} ({tag name})'
-* 400: 'add tag to publication error: {message}' - generic error that occured on add tag to publication.
-Refer to message for more details.
-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.

 ### Assign a Tag to a Note